John Bittrolff's house

 His parents separated when he was just a child.
 Around the same time, his father's brother, Kenneth Bittrolff (Uncle Kenny), started living with his mother.

-John grew up at 40 Shore Drive in Mastic Beach, New York, with his mother, Lynne, his uncle, Kenneth, and his two brothers.
+He grew up at 40 Shore Drive in Mastic Beach, New York, with his mother, Lynne, his uncle, Kenneth, and his two brothers.

-As a teenager, he randomly provoked fights, broke into people's houses, stole things, vandalized property, and picked on younger kids.
+As a teenager, he randomly provoked fights, broke into people's homes, stole things, vandalized property, and picked on younger kids.
 On one occasion, he reportedly forced a kid to eat a black snake firework.
 On another occasion, he fired a tipless arrow at someone's leg.

 These reports are backed up by remarks from Detective Sgt.
 Charles Leser of the Suffolk County Police Department.
-During a 2017 interview with The Daily Beast, Lesser stated that John tortured animals as a youngster and that he was nicknamed Crazy Johnny B.
+During a 2017 interview with The Daily Beast, Lesser stated that Bittrolff tortured animals as a youngster and that he was nicknamed Crazy Johnny B.

 Bittrolff attended William Floyd High School.
-Although one "classmate reunion" website states that he graduated in 1984, this seems to be incorrect (this information was added by members of the public, one of whom mispelled his surname).
+Although one "classmate reunion" website states that he graduated in 1984, this seems to be incorrect (this information was added by members of the public, one of whom misspelled his surname).

 Bittrolff has worked as a self-employed carpenter throughout most of his adult life.
 Judging by public records, he owned at least two contracting companies.
 These were called "Coastal Construction" and "My 2 Boyz Contracting", both of which were registered by his wife.

 On March 22nd, 1987, he was arrested and charged with fourth-degree grand larceny.
-He pleaded guilty in July of 1987 and was sentenced to 60 days in jail and five years' probation.
+He pleaded guilty in July 1987 and was sentenced to 60 days in jail and five years' probation.

 One person who lived in Bittrolff's old neighborhood remarked that he had a reputation for stealing: "If someone robbed your house, it was probably John."